The Easiest Candied Orange Peel Recipe

 - Place the orange peel segments into a medium saucepot.
 Set over medium to medium-low heat.
 Add the water, 1 cup of sugar, and the salt.
 Bring to a simmer.
 Once simmering, set the timer and simmer approximately 20 minutes, or until the peels look soft, but still retain their vibrant color.
 (You don’t want them to turn brown, so set the stove just hot enough to hold the simmer.)

 - Meanwhile, place the remaining ½ cup sugar in a bowl and set aside.
 Set out a drying rack and place a piece of wax paper or parchment paper under it.

 - Once the orange peels have simmered 20 minutes, stir in the vanilla extract.
-Turn off the heat and let the peels rest in the sugar syrup for 5 minutes.
+Turn off the heat and let the peels rest in the sugar syrup for another 5-10 minutes.

 - Use tongs to move the orange peels to the cooling rack.
 Allow the orange peels to rest at least 15 minutes to dry and cool.
 Then toss them in the sugar to coat.
 Let the peels dry completely at room temperature.
 Then store in an airtight container and place in the refrigerator for up to 2 weeks.

 Making this recipe?
 Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!

 Pingback: Orange Juice and Espresso: What To Know About the Viral Drink

 Cooking the peels and then rinsing them in cold water takes away any bitter that may have been in the peels.